nilac16/DoseCUDA/beam_modeling/README.md

 2. **σ_mcs (Multiple Coulomb Scattering) vs. z_w**: A lookup table representing lateral spot broadening due to scattering as a function of depth in water.
 3. **σ_air (Air Scatter)**: A quadratic function describing the lateral spread of the proton beam as a function of distance from the effective proton source.

 These components were modeled based on pristine Bragg peaks computed using Monte Carlo (MC) simulations in a clinical Treatment Planning System (TPS), RayStation 2023B (RaySearch Labs, Stockholm, Sweden).
-The system was configured to match the synchrotron-based Probeat PBS delivery system (Hitachi, Tokyo, Japan), with 98 discrete energies ranging from 70.2 MeV to 228.7 MeV.
+The default model was configured to match the synchrotron-based Probeat PBS delivery system (Hitachi, Tokyo, Japan), with 98 discrete energies ranging from 70.2 MeV to 228.7 MeV.

+## Requirements

+- Existing planning system or beam model capable of exporting physical dose grids.
+- Digital water phantom - note that the lookup table script assumes that the material is water (i.e. RLSP = 1.0).
+It is recommended to override the phantom with water to ensure this is the case.
+- Python 3.x
+- Numpy, Pandas for data processing
+- Matplotlib for plotting (optional)

 ## Modeling Workflow

 ### Pristing Bragg Peak Calculation

-1. **Pristine Bragg Peaks Generation**:
    - Pristine Bragg peaks were generated for each energy using a digital water phantom in the TPS with 1 mm isotropic dose grid, 0.5% statistical uncertainty, and 0.2 MU per spot.
    - For each energy, Bragg peaks were computed at multiple effective SSDs (isocenter positions) for σ_air fitting.
    - ```impt_compute_spots.py``` is a Python script that can be run in RayStation to automate the dose calcualation and physical dose grid export for a list of energies.
 Note that this script needs to be edited to match the digital phantom, plan, and energy list for your beam model.